Favorite Kitchen Faucet Brands – How to Pick the Right One

 - Chrome is the most durable finish.
 It is easiest for cleaning.
-It is perfect for heavy traffic, heavy use kitchens.
+It is perfect for heavy traffic, and heavy-use kitchens.

 - Nickel finishes referred to as brushed, or stainless steel comes with dull shines.
 They are very durable.
 Unfortunately, they are prone to fingerprints and water spots.

-- Bronze faucets, known as having an oiled or rubbed look, come in a brownish color.
-Coatings are an epoxy rather than metal.
+- Bronze faucets, known for having an oiled or rubbed look, come in a brownish color.
+Coatings are epoxy rather than metal.
 While tough they get chipped and scratched more than metal finishes.

 8. Ceramic Valves

-Ceramic valves are a preferable option to the traditional rubber valves.
+Ceramic valves are preferable to traditional rubber valves.
 Over time, the rubber wears, allowing leaks.
 More durable ceramic valves last longer and tend to leak less.

 5 Favorite Kitchen Faucet Brands

 In today’s market with today’s technology just about every kitchen faucet is a good choice.
 But what is the best choice?
 That comes down to what you want.
-We’ve put together a list of kitchen faucet brands that run from top of the line in function and looks to budget wise options.
+We’ve put together a list of kitchen faucet brands that run from the top of the line in the function and look to budget-wise options.

 1. Moen 7594ESRS Arbor Motionsense Kitchen Sink Faucet